Business Plan Metro

-Business customer market characteristics:
+Business-to-business market (B2B) characteristics:

 • Few buyers in relation to total number of consumers